 Thomas-Hsi Vineyards (Hsi is pronounced ‘she’).
 Driving the windy and often beat up Mt.
 Veeder Road in early Spring on the tail end of yet another rainstorm in 2017, I reflected upon this very unique appellation.
 It is an area in Napa that takes some time to understand and appreciate and this has certainly been the case for me over the years.
 One perhaps gravitates quickly to more flashy appellations (both wines and people) of which there are several in Napa.
 But if you dig a little, Mt.
 Veeder will surprise you in a very good way.

 Most visitors to the valley will not drive its rugged slopes or taste the wines produced from here.
 It is the largest AVA in the Napa Valley but produces less then 2% of Napa’s total wine.
 It is an appellation that breeds characters, well-rounded individuals that in our experience enjoy people but highly value their privacy.
 In a region that arguably has become more ‘polished’ as a whole, it is refreshing to visit some of these properties – especially a few of the 4wd only accessible wineries located here.

 Mt.
 Veeder produces mountain wines of distinction – which when done right, create a balance of power complemented by the folds of finesse.
 The versatility of Veeder terroir is also worth noting.
-It is home to selective small plantings of varietals not often found in the Napa Valley and one of Napa’s oldest original wineries dating from the early 1860’s.
+It is home to selective small plantings of varietals not often found in the Napa Valley and originally of Napa’s older hillside vineyard plantings (1864).
 It is home to the county’s second highest vineyard.
 The first known plantings of Petit Verdot were on Mt Veeder – originally planted in 1973.
 Oh and the views from select parts of Mt.
 Veeder are downright inspirational.